 5. Create Content for Early Shoppers

-It’s important to create content for those early shoppers before it’s too late and they’ve already gotten their holiday shopping done.
+It’s important to create content for those early shoppers before it’s too late and they’ve already done their holiday shopping.

-In 2017, Best Buy simply started their Black Friday sale early.
+Best Buy and other retailers start their Black Friday sales early.

 Another great way to engage with early shoppers is by creating gift guides.

 These can be added to your website, printed on glossy paper for your brick-and-mortar store, and shared on social media:

 These are just a couple of ways to engage with early shoppers.

 You can also use popups to encourage shoppers to follow you on social or by signing up for your email list to be the first to know when sales happen.

 Online contests are a great way to grow your email list, boost social media followers, increase website traffic, and generate targeted leads.